need4swede/wiki-go/data/documents/personalization/cards-and-backdrops/document.md

 ### Per-Show Choices

-The eye button on an Apple TV series page changes spoiler protection for that show only.
+The eye control on a series page changes spoiler protection for that show only.
 Use it when Auto makes the wrong choice for your viewing habits:

 - Protect an episodic show whose thumbnails still reveal too much